git-mhaque/CodingForKids/README.md

 We will be building a single-player 2D game with multiple moving enemies and treasure objects.
 The objective of the player is to collect all the treasures by avoiding any collisions with the enemies.
 The player will lose health if collided with an enemy.
 The player will also lose a life when the health indicator becomes empty.
 A player will have three lives to complete the mission by collecting all treasures.

 ## What concepts will we learn?
-- Integrated Development Environment (IDE) - VS Code
+- Integrated Development Environment (IDE)
-- Organisation of source code files
+- Organization of source code files
 - Using built-in functions
 - Variables
 - Creating functions